 Advocacy is a process used to increase awareness and to influence and effect positive change.
 These changes could be in attitude, policies and practices of government, business and general public perception.
 Advocates often seek specific changes in public policy, legislation and resource allocation.

-For the CDA, this means influencing elected officials, policy makers, public figures and the general public to support policies, programs and funding that will help achieve advocacy priorities.
+For Diabetes Canada, this means influencing elected officials, policy makers, public figures and the general public to support policies, programs and funding that will help achieve advocacy priorities.
 Examples of these priorities would be to:

 Ensure that people who live with diabetes are treated with dignity and respect.